Azure/batch-shipyard/recipes/CNTK-CPU-OpenMPI/README.md

 ### Non-MPI Jobs Configuration (SingleNode)
 The jobs configuration should set the following properties within the `tasks` array which should have a task definition containing:
-* `image` should be the name of the Docker image for this container invocation, e.g., `alfpark/cntk:1.7.2-cpu-openmpi-refdata`
+* `image` should be the name of the Docker image for this container invocation, e.g., `alfpark/cntk:2.0beta4-cpu-openmpi-refdata`
 * `command` should contain the command to pass to the Docker run invocation.
-For the `alfpark/cntk:1.7.2-cpu-openmpi-refdata` Docker image and to run the MNIST convolutional example on a single CPU, the `command` would simply
+For the `alfpark/cntk:2.0beta4-cpu-openmpi-refdata` Docker image and to run the MNIST convolutional example on a single CPU, the `command` would simply
 be:
-`"/bin/bash -c \"/cntk/build-mkl/cpu/release/bin/cntk configFile=/cntk/Examples/Image/Classification/ConvNet/ConvNet_MNIST.cntk rootDir=. dataDir=/cntk/Examples/Image/DataSets/MNIST\""`
+`"/bin/bash -c \"/cntk/build-mkl/cpu/release/bin/cntk configFile=/cntk/Examples/Image/Classification/ConvNet/BrainScript/ConvNet_MNIST.cntk rootDir=. dataDir=/cntk/Examples/Image/DataSets/MNIST\""`

 ### MPI Jobs Configuration (MultiNode)
 The jobs configuration should set the following properties within the `tasks` array which should have a task definition containing:
 * `image` should be the name of the Docker image for this container invocation.
-Since we are not using either the MNIST or CIFAR examples, this can simply be `alfpark/cntk:1.7.2-cpu-openmpi`.
+For this example, this should be `alfpark/cntk:2.0beta4-cpu-openmpi-refdata`.
 Please note that the `docker_images` in the Global Configuration should match this image name.
 * `command` should contain the command to pass to the Docker run invocation.
-For this example, we will run the ConvNet MNIST Example that has been modified to run in parallel in the `alfpark/cntk:1.7.2-cpu-openmpi-refdata` Docker image.
+For this example, we will run the ConvNet MNIST Example that has been modified to run in parallel in the `alfpark/cntk:2.0beta4-cpu-openmpi-refdata` Docker image.
 The application `command` to run would be:
-`"mpirun --allow-run-as-root --mca btl_tcp_if_exclude docker0 --host $AZ_BATCH_HOST_LIST /cntk/build-mkl/cpu/release/bin/cntk configFile=/cntk/Examples/Image/Classification/ConvNet/ConvNet_MNIST_Parallel.cntk rootDir=. dataDir=/cntk/Examples/Image/DataSets/MNIST outputDir=$AZ_BATCH_NODE_SHARED_DIR/gfs parallelTrain=true"`
+`"mpirun --allow-run-as-root --mca btl_tcp_if_exclude docker0 --host $AZ_BATCH_HOST_LIST /cntk/build-mkl/cpu/release/bin/cntk configFile=/cntk/Examples/Image/Classification/ConvNet/BrainScript/ConvNet_MNIST_Parallel.cntk rootDir=. dataDir=/cntk/Examples/Image/DataSets/MNIST outputDir=$AZ_BATCH_NODE_SHARED_DIR/gfs parallelTrain=true"`
-  * **NOTE:** tasks that span multiple compute nodes will need their output stored on a shared file system, otherwise CNTK will fail during test as individual ranks perform test after training which require access to the trained model which is only written by one rank.
+  * **NOTE:** tasks that span multiple compute nodes will need their output stored on a shared file system, otherwise CNTK will fail during test as the checkpoints and model are written to the specified output directory only by the first rank.
 To override the output directory for the example above, add `OutputDir=/some/path` to a shared file system location such as Azure File Docker Volume, NFS, GlusterFS, etc. The example above already is writing to a GlusterFS share.
   * `mpirun` requires the following flags:
     * `--alow-run-as-root` allows OpenMPI to run as root, as container is run as root.